wp-plugins/vim-color-improved/readme.txt

 1. Download vim-color-improved-x.x.x.zip.
 2. Unzip the archive and copy the entire vim-color-improved folder to the wp-content/plugins directory
-3. Vim Color Improved needs a directory to store the cached files and to use as a temp directory.
-Please make sure that your webserver can write to and read from the vim-color-improved/tmp directory.
-4. Activate the plugin from the Plugins page in your WordPress administration console.
+3. Activate the plugin from the Plugins page in your WordPress administration console.
-5. Vim Color Improved also provides an options page for you to set the default options.
+4. Vim Color Improved also provides an options page for you to set the default options.
 While the plugin will work without any intervention, you may wish to review these at (Options->Vim Color Improved.
 You may also see a list of cached files and clear the cache there.

 == Frequently Asked Questions ==